Trentham Cross War Memorial is a Grade II listed building in the Stoke-on-Trent local planning authority area, England. War memorial.

 Description

-First World War memorial, erected in 1921, with later additions for the Second World War.
-Designed by Adams and Watkin of Stoke-on-Trent and built by Thomas Godwin.
+The Trentham Cross War Memorial is a First World War memorial erected in 1921, with later additions for the Second World War.
+It was designed by Adams and Watkin of Stoke-on-Trent and built by Thomas Godwin.

-DESCRIPTION: located to the south-west of the mausoleum (Grade I) within the cemetery on Stone Road the war memorial takes the form of a Latin cross and stands on a square platform of four steps.
-The pedestal has a square base rising through chamfered corners to form an octagon, and is surmounted by a tapered octagonal shaft with a Latin cross.
+The memorial is carved from Stancliffe stone, also known as Darley Dale stone.
+It is located to the south-west of the Grade I mausoleum within the cemetery on Stone Road.
+The memorial takes the form of a Latin cross and stands on a square platform with four steps.
+The pedestal features a square base that rises through chamfered corners to form an octagon, topped by a tapered octagonal shaft with a Latin cross.
 The cross has octagonal arms with decorative ends.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.